 Why online video sales won't take off (yet)

 This year's CES saw some big announcements regarding on-demand online video, which everyone and their dog has been saying will be the next big thing since about 1996.
 Google Video, Vongo.com, Apple iTunes, and other services all allow you to download low-quality, DRM-ridden video on demand for modest sums of money.
-Unfortunately, the low resolution and restrictive DRM make these services pretty much useless for all but novelty purposes, with the possible exception of iTunes, which has the advantage of a growing population of video iPod owners who have nothing to watch on their silly new gadgets.
+Unfortunately, the low resolution and restrictive DRM make these services pretty much useless for all but novelty purposes, with the possible exception of iTunes, which has the advantage of a growing population of video iPod owners who have nothing to watch on their new gadgets.

 There are two types of people who want to download movies: geeks and non-geeks.
 Some geeks might not mind sitting in front of their computers watching a movie in a crappy little window, but most would balk at the crappy video quality, even if they didn't balk at the inconvenience.
 Your average non-geek most definitely does not want to sit in front of a computer to watch a movie.
 A small percentage of geeks and a much smaller percentage of non-geeks own HTPCs and could theoretically watch downloaded movies on their home entertainment systems, but often this is thwarted by restrictive DRM, and even if it isn't, you're still left watching low-res, blocky, over-compressed video.